 The specific uses we make of these technologies are described in this document.

 Cookies are an essential part of how the Website works.
-The main purpose of our cookies is to improve your browsing experience.
+The main objective of our cookies is to improve your browsing experience.
 For example, to remember your preferences (language, country, etc.) during browsing and on future visits.
 The information collected in cookies also allows us to improve the website, adapt it to your interests as a user, speed up the searches you perform, etc.

-In certain cases, if we have obtained your prior informed consent, we may use cookies for other purposes, such as to obtain information that allows us to show you advertising based on the analysis of your browsing habits.
+In certain cases, if we have obtained your prior informed consent, we may use cookies for other uses, such as to obtain information that allows us to show you advertising based on the analysis of your browsing habits.

-The cookies we use do not store sensitive personal identification information such as your name, address, password, etc.
+The cookies we use do not store sensitive personal identification information such as your name, address, your password, etc.

 In the following links you will find instructions to enable or disable cookies in the most common browsers.